WWW.LOGISTICSINNOVATION.ORG

 Stefan Hohm was met with great enthusiasm by receiving the "Logistics Leader of the Year Award 2025," sponsored by Still.
 The award recognizes his significant contribution to the innovation and digitalization strategy of the Kempten-based logistics service provider.

 Having been with the company for 33 years, Hohm embodies a combination of pragmatism and technological advancement.
 Under his leadership, as previously reported, research and development became a strategic cornerstone at Dachser.
-Projects developed under his responsibility include @ILO for the real-time mapping of general cargo warehouses, real-time tracking of trailers and swap bodies, and numerous initiatives in the areas of AI, machine learning, and big data.
+Projects initiated under his responsibility include @ILO for the real-time mapping of general cargo warehouses, real-time tracking of trailers and swap bodies, and numerous initiatives in the areas of AI, machine learning, and big data.

 Preventive stockpiling in Papua New Guinea.
 Photo: WHH